-when can I drive again?
+When can I drive again?

-When you can drive depends on the type of seizures you have now, the type of seizures you have had previously, and the type of licence you have (see pages 8 - 12).
+When you can drive depends on the type of seizures you have now, the type of seizures you have had previously, and the type of licence you have (see pages 8 - 11).

-See our factsheet driving regulations - quick guide, or use our interactive guide at epilepsysociety.org.uk/driving-and-epilepsyinteractive-guide
+Visit epilepsysociety.org.uk/driving-and -epilepsy-quick-quide